sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.manage.rst

    Class that models a profile as it is stored in the configuration file of an AiiDA instance.

+   .. rubric:: Initialization

+   Load a profile with the profile configuration.

    .. py:attribute:: KEY_UUID
       :canonical: aiida.manage.configuration.profile.Profile.KEY_UUID
       :value: 'PROFILE_UUID'